Academic and Vocational Skills

 Study trips are organised to supplement the learning in specific modules.
 Examples include, Twemlowes AI and Embryo Transfer Centre, Newmarket, Northern Equine Therapy Centre, British Society of Animal Science annual conference, British Thoroughbred Rehabilitation Centre, many elite athletes have opened their yards to Myerscough student visits.
 Guest speakers often visit and include industry experts in areas such as equine reproduction, nutrition, training and behaviour, coaching, elite equestrian athletes.

 What work experience can I get?

 There is no formal work placement on this course.
 The Academic and Vocational Skills and Industry Project modules will utilise both on and off site working environments to provide the opportunity for students to develop real practical and technical skills and help prepare them for employment in their chosen subject area.

-For students completing the Foundation Degree with merit or above, the opportunity exists to progress to the final year of the BSc (Hons) Equine Science degree.
+For students completing the Foundation Degree with pass or above, the opportunity exists to progress to the final year of the BSc (Hons) Equine Science degree.
 Students will need to select the research development option in year two to be eligible for the top-up.

 The course prepares students for management level careers in many areas of the equine industry.
 These include:

 During their course of study students are encouraged to study for the appropriate British Horse Society Stage qualification.
 Training for Stages I, II and III as well as Preliminary Teaching Test is offered on site as an additional part-time course subject to additional fees and application.